ian/hybrid/packages/cli/README.md

 hybrid dev
 ```

 Your agent will start listening for XMTP messages and you're ready to build!

-Go to [https://xmtp.chat/dm/](https://xmtp.chat/dm/) and send a message to your agent.